-D. Principal's Role in the Athletic Program
+D. High School Principal Role in the Athletic Program

 The principal has the responsibility to oversee the total athletic program of the building.
 With such accountability, the principal has the opportunity to delegate responsibility to the athletic director and/or assistant principal.